adobe/aem-import-helper/README.md

 **Optional:**
 * download-folder [default='aem-assets']: Absolute path to the output folder where the downloaded assets will be stored.

-Once the command is executed, the HTML pages and associated assets are uploaded to your Author Bus.
+Once the command is executed, the HTML pages and associated assets are uploaded to Author Bus.

 ## Bundling Multiple Import Scripts